 Building sector emissions primarily come from burning gas and oil in buildings, which makes transitioning to all-electric buildings the key to decarbonizing.
-The 1.5 C Scenario includes a sales standard requiring all newly sold building equipment to run on electricity by 2030 and all new buildings to be fully electric and net zero by 2035.
+The 1.5°C Scenario includes a sales standard requiring all newly sold building equipment to run on electricity by 2030 and all new buildings to be fully electric by 2025.